 - Discovery and development of proton pump inhibitors is another Wikipedia article of relevance.
 It is somewhat over-technical!

 - A Google search for Parietal Cell will reveal much more.

 - Review article: comparison of the pharmacokinetics, acid suppression and efficacy of proton pump inhibitors - also available as a pdf by C. A. M. Stedman and M. L. Barclay from New Zealand.
 This is very informative which gives a lot of background information on how the drugs work and how they are metabolised.
 It also explains the differences between the various PPIs.

-- Many publications say that the efficiency of any dosage of PPIs is proportional to the area under the blood plasma concentration plotted against time This is stated in the above reference and a Google search for "Proton pump" area under curve should reveal enough to convince you!
+- Many publications say that the efficiency of any dosage of PPIs is proportional to the area under the curve of blood plasma concentration plotted against time.
+This is stated in the above reference and a Google search for "Proton pump" area under curve should reveal enough to convince you!

 - Pharmacology of Proton Pump Inhibitors is a somewhat technical article explaining their chemical method of action.